slawrence100/ece4960-fast-robots/lab4.md

 - The end position for speed is measured at the end of the graph and not the minimum, as **the car would tilt forward (angling the time-of-flight sensor at the floor) in order to stop.**
 - It takes about **750 ms to come to a full stop.** This is counted from the time of minimum distance to the time the readings stabilize.

+## Test 4: Stunts

+I found out that **one can make the car flip** by driving quickly in one direction and then suddenly commanding the car to go the opposite direction.
+- The friction of the wheels is large enough that it works on both relatively-smooth surfaces (like the lab classroom's tiling) and rougher ones (like the lecture classroom's carpet)
+- The car flips more slowly as it is driven more, so the battery is definitely a factor in which stunts one can do
+- While trying to make this happen, I found out that **driving the car with the remote has a limited amount of precision**.
+It was difficult to get the car to stop immediately without making it begin to flip over itself, and the turning felt jerky and uncontrolled.